Football hooliganism: Formation of barra brava culture (1950s–1990s)

 In this way, each club began having its own barra brava funded by the leaders of the institution.
-These groups were given their tickets and paid trips to the stadium.
+These groups were given some of their tickets and paid trips to the stadium in some occasions.
 For the barra brava to be prestigious, it had to be violent, so they began to increase the level of violence.

 After the death of Linker, Argentine football began a phase marked by "habituation" to the violence of the barras bravas, and an increase in the number of deaths.
 According to Amílcar Romero, between 1958 and 1985, 103 deaths related to football violence took place in Argentina, an average of one every three months.
 However, the origin of such deaths is not always confrontation in the stadium, and range from the premeditated clash between barras bravas outside the sporting venues, police repression against disorder, infighting in a barra brava or "accidents".

 In 1964 more than 300 football fans died and another 500 were injured in Lima, Peru in a riot during an Olympic qualifying match between Argentina and Peru on 24 May.
 On 11 April 1967 in Argentina, before a match between Huracán and Racing de Avellaneda, a 15 year old Racing fan was murdered by the Huracán barra brava at the Tomás Adolfo Ducó stadium.
 Over 70 Boca Juniors fans died in 1968 when crowds attending a Superclásico in Buenos Aires stampeded after youths threw burning paper onto the terraces and the exit was locked.

 From the 1980s onwards, the nuclei of the biggest barras bravas began to attend the World Cup matches of the Argentina national football team.
 That caused fights against supporters of other countries (sometimes were hooligans or ultras) and between the Argentine barras bravas themselves.
 Also, in the 1980s and the 1990s the highest levels of violence in the history of the Argentine football were recorded, and there was a new phenomenon: the internal fragmentation of the barras bravas.
 It was produced by the emergence of sub-groups with their own names inside the barras bravas.
 Sometimes these sub-groups fought among themselves to have the power within the barra brava to which they belonged.

 An example of the violence of these years was the death of Roberto Basile, that happened before the start of a match between Boca Juniors and Racing in 1983 in the Bombonera stadium.
 Roberto, who was a Racing supporter, died after being pierced in the neck by a flare thrown from the Boca Juniors stand.

 In 1997 a member of La Guardia Imperial (barra brava of Racing de Avellaneda) was murdered by an Independiente supporter.